Miki Takai: Death

-From the beginning of 2023, due to poor physical condition, he postponed appearances on the programs he was in charge of ("Imperial Album", "Junito Teniro", etc.), but died suddenly on 25 January of the same year.
-He died at the age of 55.
+From the beginning of 2023, due to poor physical condition, she postponed appearances on programs of which she was in charge ("Imperial Album", "Junito Teniro", etc.), but died suddenly on 25 January of the same year.
+She died at the age of 55.
 Mainichi Broadcasting announced for the first time on 2 February that Takai had died and that Takai's wake and funeral had already been held with only close relatives.
 On the next day (Friday), the obituary was announced to viewers and listeners through "Yonchan TV" and MBS radio's live wide program.

-In principle, Mainichi Broadcasting does not publish the obituaries of its employees (excluding executives), but after the death of Takai, who was the current announcer, he said, "I will be in charge of various programs (until the first half of January 2023).
-Due to this relationship, we decided to announce it (as a special measure) in order to answer the question from the viewers, ``Why haven't you appeared (recently)?
+In principle, Mainichi Broadcasting does not publish the obituaries of its employees (excluding executives), but after the death of Takai, who was the current announcer, they said, "I will be in charge of various programs (until the first half of January 2023).
+Due to this relationship, we decided to announce it (as a special measure) in order to answer the question from the viewers, Why haven't you appeared (recently)?

-Takai also revealed that he was infected with the new coronavirus in mid-January 2023, but from the viewpoint of privacy protection, he only mentioned that the cause of death was ``unrelated to the infection of the new coronavirus.
+Takai also revealed that she had been infected with the new coronavirus in mid-January 2023, but from the viewpoint of privacy protection, she only mentioned that the cause of death was unrelated to the infection of the new coronavirus.